pkp/pragma/README.md

 9. Login into the OJS admin dashboard, activate the plugin and enable the theme.

 Note that the master branch may contain code that will not be shipped to the stable release.

+# License
+This theme is released under the GPL license.

+The Alegreya and Spectral fonts are distributed under the terms of the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).